Are you wondering if a WiFi booster can improve your home or RV’s WiFi signal?

 They also… don’t?

-If you have a thick wall between your WiFi router and your WiFi booster, you’re probably not going to see much of an improvement.
+If you have a thick wall between your WiFi router and your RV WiFi booster, you’re probably not going to see much of an improvement.

 Work better?
 We thought it might!

-What Is The Best WiFi Booster?
+What Is The Best RV WiFi Booster?

 Now that we’ve talked about WiFi boosters (and WiFi range extenders, WiFi network extenders, and WiFi repeaters) it’s time to figure out what model you should get.